-UNDERSTAND THREATS & VULNERABILITIES
+UNDERSTAND THREATS & VULNERABILITIES (CHAPTER 4)

 It is vital for every enterprise to have an understanding of threats and vulnerabilities.
 Numerous studies have shown that though leaders are becoming more aware of cyber risk they are often still unaware of the extent to which their particular organization may be the target of cyber attacks.
-Lloyd's Risk Index 2013, the product of a biennial survey of the risk priorities and attitudes of business leaders from across the globe, shows that cyber risk has risen from the 20th ranked risk in 2009 to the 12th ranked risk in 2011 and is now the 3rd ranked risk overall in the world (and is ranked 2nd in the United States).
-High profile cyber incidents have more than likely contributed to the increased awareness of cyber risk in general but leaders remain mostly unaware of what specific cyber threats facing their particular enterprise.
-In a 2014 survey of IT and IT security professionals in the United States and United Kingdom, conducted by the Ponemon Institute, only 20% of respondents regularly communicate with their management about cyber threatsiv.
+High profile cyber incidents have contributed to the increased awareness of cyber risk in general, but leaders remain mostly unaware of what specific cyber threats face their particular enterprise.
+In a 2014 survey of IT and IT security professionals in the United States and United Kingdom, conducted by the Ponemon Institute, only 20% of respondents regularly communicate with their management about cyber threatsIII.
 These statistics help showcase the need for a greater awareness of the general dangers faced by all enterprises, along with a basic understanding of the types of threats and vulnerabilities which attend companies of specific profiles.